10 Reasons To Teach English Abroad as an English Teacher

 Instead of being terrified of cultural differences, think of culture shock as something you can embrace.

-Break the mould.
-Open doors to new places, people and culture.
+Break the mold.
+Open doors to new places, people, and culture.
 Survive unfamiliarity and feel uncomfortable.

-You build real life experience.
+You build a real-life experience.
 You’re no longer a weak-willed traveler.
 It’s you who sits in the driver’s seat.
 And it’s you who has control.

 6 Spend little with a low cost of living